josepcastellanos/the-one-frontend/README.md

 04/05/2022 -> Now it's possible to select the routing algorithm for each simulation, in both parametered and bulk simulation mode.

+08/05/2022 -> Bulk backend finished, the combinations made with a backtracking function bTCombinations(), that goes over a tree, generating all the combinations, only /4 Combinations are selected, the file config is generated, and then launched by the-one, the results are correctly received in the front.

 ## Done Checklist

 - [x]  Capture reports, for one simulation (at first)(Listen changes in one/reports/) -> DONE using watchfile (fs library) and the node-module log-timestamps